open-contracting/kingfisher-collect/docs/spiders.rst

      - string

 .. note::
-   Depending on the source, a file could be:

-   - A release package
-   - A record package
-   In that case, the sample argument will refer to the number of packages to download.
+   If a source publishes release packages or record packages, the ``sample`` argument refers to the number of packages to download.

-   However, if a single file:
+   However, if a source publishes files that either:

+   - Contain multiple release packages or record packages
-   - Contains multiple packages, or
+   - Contain multiple releases or records that are not within a package

-   - Contains multiple records or releases not packaged within a package Each file will be split into multiple file items, and the sample argument will refer to the number of releases or records.
+   Each file will be split into multiple file items.
+In this case, the ``sample`` argument refers to the number of file items (packages, releases or records) to download.

 Some spiders support these arguments: